rajan-ganesh/RockPaperScissors/README.md

 ~~ - Colors and Formatting~~

-- Count of Total Wins and Losses
+~~- Count of Total Wins and Losses~~

 - ~~Emojis for Symbols~~

 - Implement ES6 Modules and extract consts

+- Save State on page reloads, to maintain number of wins and losses